fatalaijon/refactoring/README.md

 * Coding Style Error:
   - has space before ";" and ")"

-* Refactoring: introduce named constant for the vowels
+* Refactoring: introduce a named constant for the vowels

 ```java
     public boolean haveVowel(String word){